OndrejKincl/DuckChess.jl/README.md

 # Installation

-You will first need to download [Julia](https://julialang.org/), if you do not have it already.
+You will first need to install [Julia](https://julialang.org/), if you do not have it already.
 Julia is a nice and performant programming language.
-Then, download the content of this repository (or clone if you really like git).
+Then, download the content of this repository (or clone if you like git).
 You will need to install the required packages (in fact, there are not too many of them).
 To this end, open terminal (<i>command prompt</i> in Windows) in the DuckChess directory, simply type

 ```
     julia install_deps.jl
 ```

-and use almighty ENTER.
+and press almighty ENTER.

 # How to play